MrKrishnaAgarwal/Swags-for-Developers/README.md

 - [RedwoodJS](https://redwoodjs.com/stickers) : Simply fill in your postal address and get free stickers!

 - [Rust](https://www.rust-lang.org/) : Submit a PR to solve one or more issues in [Rust GitHub repository](https://github.com/rust-lang/rust).
 If your Pull Request (PR) to Rust is accepted, you are eligible to receive the very special Contributor T-shirt.

-## S

----

-- [SAP](https://developers.sap.com/mission.hacktoberfest.html) : SAP is offering a special Hacktoberfest 2021 T-shirt to all participants who complete the mission.
-The mission is to contribute to any of the open source projects listed on the SAP Community page.
-You can also contribute to any other open source project and submit a pull request to the SAP Community page to get your T-shirt.

 ## W